mdlayher/alg/README.md

 cryptography API, and may be able to use hardware acceleration to perform certain transformations.
-On systems with dedicated cryptography processing hardware (or systems without assembly implementations of certain transformations), using this package's may result in a performance boost.
+On systems with dedicated cryptography processing hardware (or systems without assembly implementations of certain transformations), using this package may result in a performance boost.

 If this package does end up being useful for you, please do reach out!
 I'd love to hear what you're doing with it.